johnmck95/KettlePal/backend/README.md

       <td>for body weight exercises, this multiplier will be used to computer work capacity.
 Ex: Pull Up may be 0.90 * body mass, where 0.90 is the multipler.</td>
       <td>The method the UI will use to display the total number of reps to the user.
 See exercises.reps_display for full details.</td>
       <td>The 0-based index the exercise templates should appear in an ordered list (new workout page dropdown)</td>
+      <td>if the exercise is a body weight exercise, the exercises row with pull the weight and weightUnit from the users table</td>
     </tr>
     <tr>
       <td>uuid</td>